newatoms/beta/projects/automation/post.md

 However, the power of automation is not only in doing certain things more efficiently than people, it is also in making sure that no one needs to have a job they hate.

 Of course this will not be achieved overnight.
 Those whose jobs would be automated would need time to rediscover what they enjoy and are good at.
-We should not just fire everyone who has a job better suited for robots, but we should look to automation for the future workforce.
+It does not require a psychologist or economist to say humans excel when working on something they enjoy most.
+We should not be scared for automation for new generations to come.
+Robots help us reveal our hidden talents.

 ## What our future workforce looks like